Perennial Wisdom

 All investing involves risk and strategies such as asset allocation and diversification.
 It will not guarantee a profit or protect against loss.
 Rebalancing may be a taxable event.
 Before you take any specific action, please consult with your tax professional.

 Disclosure: All investing involves risk, including the possible loss of principal.
 There is no assurance that any investment strategy will be successful.
-The views stated in this piece are not necessarily the opinion of Cetera Advisor Networks LLC and should not be construed directly or indirectly as an offer to buy or sell any securities.
+The views stated in this piece are not necessarily the opinion of LPL Financial and should not be construed directly or indirectly as an offer to buy or sell any securities.
 Due to volatility within the markets mentioned, opinions are subject to change without notice.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Past performance does not guarantee future results.

 Here are a few realities about investing.